Enjoy Iceland for less this spring. Browse our off-season deals!

 • Our guides educate all participants on how they can minimize their environmental impact by, for example, staying on marked paths and trails whenever possible.

 • We partner with SoGreen because we believe in their mission to tackle climate change through education.
 Based in Reykjavik, SoGreen empowers marginalized girls by generating carbon credits in collaboration with NGOs, recognizing that girls’ education is a powerful solution for both climate justice and social equity.
-Their work reduces child marriages, teen pregnancies, and strengthens communities facing the climate crisis.
+Their work reduces child marriages and teen pregnancies and strengthens communities facing the climate crisis.